craftcms/docs/docs/3.x/email-fields.md

 Email fields have the following settings:

-* **Placeholder Text** – The field’s placeholder text, to be displayed if the field has no value yet
+* **Placeholder Text** – The field’s placeholder text, to be displayed if the field has no value yet.

 ## Development